bullox/bullox.github.io/work/index.md

 Here are some links to things I've worked on that I think are pretty cool.

+## Research

+* PhD research involved making giant robots pretend to be aeroplanes -- using a [relative motion robotics rig](http://www.bristol.ac.uk/engineering/facilities/rmr.html) to test sensors and control systems for formation flight and aerial refuelling.
+* Current work is with quadcopter/drone application and autonomy.

 ## Teaching

 * Trained with [Teach First](https://www.teachfirst.org.uk/), aiming to address educational inequality in the UK.